playup/diff_matcher/README.md

 And the difference string that it outputs can be formatted in several ways as needed.

 As for matching JSON, the matchers above work well, but don't allow for matching patterns.

+#### Update 2012/07/14:

+[json_expressions](http://github.com/chancancode/json_expressions) (as mentioned in [Ruby5 - Episode #288](http://ruby5.envylabs.com/episodes/292-episode-288-july-13th-2012)) *does*
+do pattern matching and also looks like a good alternative to diff_matcher, it has the following advantages:
+  * define capture symbols that can be used to extract values from the matched object
+  * (if a symbol is used multiple times, it will make sure all the extracted values match)
+  * can optionally match unordered arrays (diff_matcher only matches ordered arrays)
+  * because it doesn't bother generating a pretty difference string it might be faster

 Use with rspec